 Invest wisely: every 3 – 4 months go through your workout routine and discard time wasting exercises, pick ones that best suit your goal, don’t waste time with magazine training fads, “Invest In Yourself).

-Whether you train at home or a gym, train like it’s your last day ‘meaning intensely’, but allow for recovery time, like you’ve been injured.
+Whether you train at home or a gym, train like it’s your last day ‘meaning intensely’, but allow for recovery time, as you would if you were injured.
 I hope this article has given some incite to the importance of training recovery.
 Enjoy your rest to enjoy life.
 DWT